 - the type of anesthesia used

-How can I afford fertility treatments?
+How can I afford the cost of fertility treatments?

-When you’re ready to become a mother and your body isn’t working the way you want it to, not being able to afford fertility treatments can be heartbreaking.
+Not being able to afford fertility treatments can be heartbreaking.
 Thankfully, there are several programs that exist for this very reason.
 Check them out to see if you qualify:

 Glow Fertility Program — offers cost-saving opportunities for women in Northern and Southern California and New York City (though they plan to expand to more cities)